GoldenLlfe/JaeYoungLim/README.md

 # JaeYoungLim

-This is for YGL manager to confirm my daily report
+This resipotory is for YGL K-digital traing daily report